mayeco/patagonia/initialize.md

   - Do not retry if a command fails or stalls, STOP and inform the developer.
   - For commands like unzip or curl, do not retry if a command fails or stalls, STOP and inform the developer.
   - DO NOT SKIP: Fail if no possible match is found, for example, if the local environment version is unsupported by the framework or the package manager is not installed.
 Inform the developer and stop.
-  - Parameters (only if the initializer requires them):
-     - Note: These defaults can be overridden if the developer provides explicit values at the start of the message.
+  - Parameters (These defaults can be overridden if the developer provides explicit values at the start of the message, use only if the initializer requires them):
      - NAME: App Initializer
      - DESCRIPTION: Patagonia App Initializer
      - GROUP_ID: com.patagonia
      - ARTIFACT_ID: app_initializer
      - PACKAGE_NAME: com.patagonia.app_initializer
      - BASE_DIR: {pwd}
-     - DATABASE: postgresql
      - CSS: tailwind
      - DOCKER: true